uskyblock/uSkyBlock/README.md

 - change colors & inventories overall
 - add details (particle effects, rockets, titles, sounds, use new ChatComponents, make everything clickable/hoverable)
 - add more API features

+# Difference to uSkyBlock

+(currently none, but this section will be updated)

+uSkyBlock readme below

 # uSkyBlock